k2view-academy/K2View-Academy/articles/02_fabric_architecture/04_fabric_commands.md

 - **SET USER_ROLES** command, returns the list of roles of the connected user.

-- **SET AUTO_MDB_SCOPE** command, provides the ability to query the Logical Unit without performing the **GET** command explicitly ("No Get") when an SQL statement includes a WHERE clause with the filter by IID.
+- **SET AUTO_MDB_SCOPE** command, allows querying the Logical Unit without performing the **GET** command explicitly ("No Get") when an SQL statement includes a WHERE clause with the filter by IID.
 The filter must include the field name defined as Instance ID Column of the LU Root Table, otherwise the error message is displayed.

   The following logic is performed on each SQL statement run: